lmouline/2021-TMH/README.md

 This repository contains my implementation of the PhotoVoltaic (PV) simulator challenge.
 It contains two services:

 - one that mocks a meter by sending random consumption values between 0 and 9000 W through a RabbiMQ broker,
-- one that mocks a PV service by consuming one meter message, generating a random PV power value, adding the two, and writing the result in a file.
+- one that mocks a PV service by consuming messages from one meter, generating a random PV power value, adding the two, and writing the result in a file.

 You can find the details of this challenge in the `PV Simulator Challenge.pdf` file.